🧙♂️ Welcome | The Hermit Way

 Balancing awareness of macro factors with individual investment analysis can enhance portfolio resilience and long-term returns.

-Rules of Thumb
+Practical Rules of Thumb

-Rule #1.
-The first rule of Fight Club is you do not talk about Fight Club 🤣 hahaahaha.
-Rule number 1 in investing is to never lose money.
 This principle, popularized by Warren Buffett, emphasizes protecting your capital above all.
 Avoiding losses is crucial because recovering from them is harder than making gains.
-This rule encourages careful research, wise investment choices, and avoiding unnecessary risks.

 Check out what the master himself says about this

-Getting it right 50% of the time.
-Achieving a higher accuracy rate, such as being right 90% of the time, is unrealistic.
-Managing risk and understanding that mistakes and losses are inevitable parts of the investing process.
-If I had to take away something from my previous experiences it would be that moderate success is the goal in investing, near-perfect accuracy is a myth that will drive you mad.
+If I had to take away one thing from my previous experiences, it would be that moderate success is the goal in investing, and near-perfect accuracy is a myth that can drive you mad.
 Acknowledging that we will not be right about 50% of the time is part of the journey.

-FOMO.
-FOMO, or Fear of Missing Out, in markets is the anxiety investors feel when they see others making profits and worry they're missing out.
 This can lead to impulsive decisions, like buying into a rising stock without proper research, often during market bubbles.
 To avoid FOMO, we should stick to their long-term plans and not be swayed by short-term market hype.

 P.S.
 If you haven’t checked out The Kominsky Method, you are indeed missing out on one of the funniest comedic drama series you’ll ever watch (you’ll thank me later)

-Beware the Scams.
 In finance if you look under a rock and you’ll find a scam.
 IMO, the biggest scam of all is fees.
 Fees from money managers can significantly erode your returns.
-Many money managers charge high management fees and performance-based fees, which can consume a substantial portion of the gains.

-If your advisor suggests buying Microsoft at $X.XX or buying GM at $Y.YY, you should be scared.
-You should ONLY pay for specialists (e.g., those who are focused on China, biotech, microcap, etc.) and try to pay them based exclusively on performance.
+You should only pay for specialists (e.g., those focused on China, biotech, microcap, etc.) and try to pay them based exclusively on performance.

 The Buffet partnership (1956-68) charged the following (initially):